tombulled/innertube/README.md

 Therefore, this library currently only provides unauthenticated access to the API.

 ## Credits
-Here's a list of the awesome libraries used by `innertube`
+Here's a list of the awesome libraries that helped make `innertube`
 | PyPi | Source |
 | ---- | ------ |
 | [requests](https://pypi.org/project/requests/) | https://github.com/psf/requests |